asama-sama/trader/README.md

 ## Improvements
 The frontend does not contain any tests, though we could test our components render correctly as well.

+The efficiency of the given algorithm could be improved.
+* As the minimum duration for a trade is 30 minutes, the algorithm doesn't need to loop through the first 30 values from a given buy point.
+* The next `buy point` could be chosen more effectively than by shifting it over by 1.
+If the trend of data points is going downwards, finding the local minimum around there would likely give us the best result as our new 'buy'

 # Original Problem